fredemmott/psr7-http-message-hhi/README.md

-- `RequestInterface::getRequestTarget()` is marked as `@return string`, however this is not always accurate, given that `RequestInterface::withRequestTarget()` explicitly allows any type for the request target, which must be preserved verbatim.
+- `RequestInterface::getRequestTarget()` is marked as `@return string`, however this is not always accurate, given that `RequestInterface::withRequestTarget()` explicitly allows any type for the request target, which must be preserved verbatim - php-fig/http-message#67
 - `ServerRequestInterface::getParsedBody()` is specified as returning
   `null|array|object` so is typed here as `mixed`.
 There has been some discussion about banning the `object` case as any usage couples you to a